Rachel Keke: Union leader

+Member of Parliament, 2022-2024

 In the first round of the 2022 French legislative election, Keke was a candidate for La France Insoumise (LFI) on the New Ecological and Social People's Union (NUPES) slate, the left-wing alliance of political parties.
 Running for the 7th constituency of the Val-de-Marne department, Keke finished first with 37.22% of the vote; Roxana Maracineanu, former Sports Minister and Olympic silver medalist swimmer, came in second, making the runoff with 23.77%.
 Keke's campaign focused on outreach to non-voters, while Maracineanu called for a "republican front against the far left"; this drew criticism from the NUPES who saw this as equating them with France's extreme right.
 In the second and final round, Keke won by 177 votes, scoring 51.38% of the vote against 48.62% for Maracineanu.
 A profile by France24 noted that Keke's election (along with other newly elected deputies such as Rassemblement national's Katiana Levavasseur) indicated a growing trend of elected politicians from lower economic backgrounds taking up office.

+She stood out during her first steps in the National French Assembly, denouncing the refusal of the members of the presidential majority to increase the minimum wage to extend the "prime Macron".
+She accuses them of not knowing what it is to receive only 800 euros a month, of despising essential professions and not knowing their suffering.

+In the 2024 election, she lost her seat in the second round to Republican's Vincent Jeanbrun.